algomo/knowledge-base/docs/guides/getting-started/Complete the onboarding.md

 sidebar_position: 2
 ---

-1. In the onboarding, you’ll be asked to provide your company’s name (eg Algomo), your website (algomo.com), and the main language you’d like the automation to be based on:
+1. In the onboarding, you’ll be asked to provide your company’s name (eg Algomo), your website (algomo.com), and preferred automation language:

 ![Onboarding](../images/Untitled.png)